 DBT Skills Group for Tweens (11-13)

-The group leader Lizzy Kosin is a pro at engaging younger teens!
+The group leader Allie Isakowitz is a pro at engaging younger teens!
 She is trained in DBT-C which is DBT for Children!
 Her curriculum is made intentionally to teach self-regulation concepts.
 She does this through games, activities, and demonstrations.
-Group will NOT feel like a boring zoom class like kids have all day.
-But there WILL be structure and not a free-for-all.
 The goal is to teach skills while engaging kids in age-appropriate socialization.

 DBT skills group for teens (14-17)

-Teens are having an especially hard time right now due to ongoing impacts of covid. the world is a scary place to launch into, especially when someone is already prone to emotional vulnerabilities.
+Teens are having an especially hard time right now.
+This world can feel like a scary place to launch into, especially when someone is already prone to emotional vulnerabilities.
 This group is a great way for teens to be exposed to others who are having similar struggles and learn ways to navigate those very struggles.
 This provides validation in not being alone with their pain.
 Clients in this group have a range of diagnoses all rooted in emotions (depression, anxiety, bipolar, adjustment disorder, etc).

-Ally Gasbarro has developed a stellar curriculum to engage teens.
-She balances planned activities and structured conversations.
+Allie and Sara are pros at engage teens.
+They balance planned activities and structured conversations.
 This helps teach the skills in an engaging way while maintaining the appropriate conversation.